fatih/sicp/thoughts.md

   and functions.
 * Sometimes you need to reach another book so you can understand what SICP really means.
-For example "order of growth of the space" means `space complexity` and `the number of steps required for the process` means `time complexity`.
+For example "order of growth of the space" means `space complexity` and "the number of steps required for the process" means `time complexity`.
 I know that they are fairly the same, however in `1.2.3`, time complexity was not even a headline.
 It was just buried in a line which you barely think it's something important.
 But each additional question was about